blog posts

 Ways to control processes with high resource consumption with Task Manager

-The method of dealing with processing consumption is straightforward.
-You need to know how to access the Task Manager and see the process you need to terminate.
-For this, you need to open the Task Manager.
+The method for handling processing consumption is straightforward.
+You need to know how to open Task Manager and identify the process you need to terminate.
+To do this, open Task Manager.

-1. Search for Task Manager from the Start menu and select the program from the results.
+1. Search for Task Manager in the Start menu and select it from the results.
+Search for Task Manager in the Start menu and select it from the results.

-2. Right-click on the Taskbar and select Task Manager from the menu that opens.
+2. Right-click on the Taskbar and choose Task Manager from the menu that opens.
+Right-click on the Taskbar and choose Task Manager from the menu that opens.

 4. Use the keyboard shortcut Ctrl + Shift + Esc.

-5. Use the keyboard shortcut Ctrl + Alt + Del and click the Task Manager option.
+Use the keyboard shortcut Ctrl + Shift + Esc.

 Processes tab explained

-After entering the Task Manager, you will see a screen with several tabs in the navigation panel, but the right place is the Processes tab.
-Typically, this is the first place to check to determine if one or more processes are hogging system resources.
+After opening Task Manager, you will see a screen with several tabs in the navigation panel; the correct tab is Processes.
+Typically, this is the first place to check whether one or more processes are hogging system resources.

-Task Manager divides all running processes into categories based on programs, background processes, and Windows processes in this section.
-As in its previous versions, in Windows 11, it is possible to have several other instances or functions under the same process, which helps you understand their organization and use of available resources.
+This section lists all running processes, grouped by program, background, and Windows processes.
+As in previous versions, in Windows 11, you can have multiple other instances or functions within the same process, which helps you understand their organization and resource usage.

 To open the process group, you can proceed in several ways.
 The first method is to double-click on the right Chevron.
-The second method is to right-click and select the open option.
+The second method is to right-click and select Open.
 Using these methods, you can usually open a group of processes.
-Note here that multiple functions may be available when opening multiple instances of the same program, although this is not necessarily the case in all cases.
+Note that multiple functions may be available when opening multiple instances of the same program, although this is not always the case.

 Find processes with high resources.